 Woohoo!
 Your Research Methods are appropriate for your Research Question.
 There are many types of Methodology that can be used for research, you have chosen the most effective one for your Research Question.

 Woohoo!
 The Scope of your Research Project is appropriate.
 The Scope of your Research Project is a major factor in its success.
-A good project scope has a reasonable time frame and uses a reasonable number of participants, resources anddata collectors.
+A good project scope has a reasonable time frame and uses a reasonable number of participants, resources, and data collectors.

 Wohoo!
-Your Research Operation and Analysis is successful!
+Your Research Operation and Analysis are successful!
 The questions you asked provided valuable and new information, the majority of the answers you received fell into the parameters of the project and your data gleaned is qualifiable or quantifiable.

 Bummer!
 Your Research Question is invalid.
-Your Research cannot be applied to other populations, topics or problems.
+Your Research cannot be applied to other populations, topics, or problems.

 Bummer!
 Your Secondary Research does not support your Research Question!
 Your Research Question has been proven invalid by other experts with prior research.

 Bummer!
 Revising your Research Strategy too often: Being overly influenced by outside factors.

 Bummer!
 Your Research Methods are not appropriate for your Research Question.
 The Methodology you chose to employ is not appropriate for your Research Question, it will not give you the answers you need.